Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Introduction

-Among the existing approaches for managing interference, beamforming weight design has emerged as an efficient strategy~\cite{BFforIM}.
-To this end, optimal beamforming weights design algorithms for MIMO systems are developed in a centralized manner~\cite{HetNetBF,REBF}.
-However, due to the high computational and signaling overheads associated with centralized algorithms, significant efforts have also been devoted toward developing distributed algorithms.
-In ~\cite{multi-groupBF}, the authors introduced an alternating direction method of multipliers (ADMM)-based beamforming approach for multi-group multicast systems, and in~\cite{StochasticADMM}, the authors developed a stochastic ADMM framework for coordinated multi-cell beamforming.
+Accordingly, in~\cite{multi-groupBF}, the authors introduced an alternating direction method of multipliers (ADMM)-based beamforming approach for multi-group multicast systems under two objective functions of minimizing the total transmit power and MMF.
+In~\cite{StochasticADMM}, the authors developed a stochastic ADMM framework for coordinated multi-cell beamforming in a smartgrid powered coordinated multicell downlink system.
 In addition, the authors in~\cite{ADMMforDist} proposed an ADMM-based distributed beamforming algorithm to minimize total transmit power under signal-to-interference-and-noise ratio (SINR) constraints in multi-cell networks.
-Moreover, \cite{ADMMCellFree} applied ADMM to power-efficient downlink beamforming in cell-free massive MIMO, also targeting SINR-constrained optimization across distributed access points.
+Moreover, \cite{ADMMCellFree} applied ADMM to power-efficient downlink beamforming in cell-free mMIMO, also targeting SINR-constrained optimization across distributed access points.
+In~\cite{APS_BF2026}, the authors proposed a deep reinforcement learning (DRL)-based beamforming approach for mMIMO aerial communications, aiming at maximizing the sum rate.